pearjo/knut-server/docs/source/gettingstarted.rst

 .. note::

    Some services may require additional installation steps.
-Please follow the instructions of the :ref:`apisandservices` if an error occurs.
+Please follow the instructions of the :ref:`services` if an error occurs.

 To finally install the Knut server run::